-Your child can attend school in September 2017 as follows:
+Your child can begin Kindergarten in September 2019, as follows:

 PDF Version of our Registration Form - Please print, then bring the completed form to your school.